Depart the U.S. for Italy. The particulars of your arrival

 to the nearby Fiumelatte—the shortest river in Italy, at just 700 meters long.

 In the summer, the waters of Lake Como are warm enough for a swim; Varenna's only beach is just across from our hotel grounds.
+In the summer you may also enjoy swimming in the hotel pool.

 Day 5 - Villa Carlotta / Lenno / The